Otoris/Save-State/README.md

 Save State (A Chrome Extension)
 =================

-This extension does two task: It saves your tabs for later and tells me all your secrets…
+**This extension does two task:** *It saves your tabs for later* AND *tells me all your secrets…*

-ermmm… Actually is only does the one task.
+Ermmm… Actually it only does the one task.
 (Probably not the later task.)

 Save State is my first attempt at making a Google Chrome Extension so most of the code ISN'T pretty, but I'm happy to say the plugin does its job!
 As a bonus, it stays out of the users way.